trexxet/tgbl/README.md

 * `$ make run` to build and launch QEMU

 #### Running from emulator
-TGBL was tested on QEMU and Bochs.
-Implementation on Bochs is extremely slow and using QEMU is recommended.
-However, you may use Bochs for debug.
+TGBL was tested on QEMU.

 ## Requirements
 * nasm